Oneiroi/Saiweb.co.uk/source/_posts/2015-11-26-highly-obfusticated-php-webshell.markdown

 <form action="" method="post"><input type="text" name="wp_wp" value=""/><input type="submit" value="&gt;"/></form>
 ```

-I suppose we _could_ go the python route again, however as we've discerened the function (loop unpack payload -> create_function -> execute function), we can "disarm" it to instead echo out the unpacked code for further analysis.
+I suppose we _could_ go the python route again, however as we've discerned the function (loop unpack payload -> create_function -> execute function), we can "disarm" it to instead echo out the unpacked code for further analysis.

 So the file with the required modifications ...